-Yet feelings can be be severely over-determined by subconscious bondage to past life experience.
+Yet feelings can be be severely over-determined by subconscious bondage to parallel life experience.

-Chandra in 6, responding to deep, historically rooted expectations of broken promises and disappointments, indicates a perpetual cycle (Chandra) of criticism, emotional pollution from angry or jealous people in the environment, disagreement, and repetition of the victim-narrative.
+Chandra in 6, responding to deep, historically rooted expectations of disputes, treachery, broken promises and disappointments, indicates a perpetual cycle [Chandra] of criticism, emotional pollution from angry or jealous people in the environment, disagreement, and repetition of the victim-narrative.